pssguy/premierLeague/frontPage.md

   * Trivia Tweets

-Just select tabs to explore this
-Asite and connect to other dashboards from myTinyShinys
+Just select tabs to explore this site and connect to other dashboards from myTinyShinys

-   *Based on data  up to and including 10th Aug 2015*
+   *Based on data  up to and including 30th Aug 2015*